-The decrease in current assets is related to a decreased cash balance as of June 30, 2011.
-Net capital assets decreased as a result of depreciation expense in the current year.
-Unrestricted net assets decreased due to the excess of expenses over revenues associated with the transition away from the current management company.
+The increase in current assets is related to an increased cash balance resulting from operations during the fiscal year.
+Net capital assets increased as a result of the School having to purchase new software in the transition away from the previous management company.
+Unrestricted net assets increased due resolution of distribution of assets associated with the transition away from the previous management company.